Javascript is not enabled on this browser. This site will not function properly if Javascript is not enabled.

 Why doesn't my dentist perform the root canal?

-Some general dentists do perform root canal procedures.
-However, if you are referred to CES, it means that your dentist feels that your case requires the attention of a specialist.
+While certain general dentists do have the capability to perform root canal procedures, being referred to CES signifies that your dentist deems your case necessitates the expertise of a specialist.

 Will the treatment be painful?